Williamson County DWI Lawyer

 Drunk Driving Charges and Penalties

 DWI charges can apply to driving a car, boat, or plane, and the penalties can range from a class B misdemeanor all the way up to a third-degree felony.
-Being charged generally means that you were operating a motor vehicle with a blood alcohol content (BAC) of .08 percent or higher.
+Being charged generally means that you were operating a motor vehicle with a blood alcohol content (BAC) of .08 percent or higher, although you could also allegedly have been under the influence of other substances such as marijuana or prescription drugs.
 If you were involved in an accident that caused an injury or death when you were charged with DWI, things can get much worse.

 Listed below are some of the classifications for DWIs that do not involve accidents.
 All include a seventy-two-hour mandatory minimum term of confinement, and your Williamson County DWI lawyer can help you determine which penalty will apply to your case:

 - First Offense – Class B misdemeanor with a fine of up to $2,000 and/or up to 180 days in jail